TheSn0wDev/old-portfolio/README.md

 ## Technical

-I built my portfolio with only HTML, CSS and vanilla JS.
-I'm working on a second version, fully interactive with ReactJS.
+I built my portfolio with ReactJS.
+I'm working on a new version, more professional.
 It's coming soon...

 ## Author